Choose Healthy Foods

 - Conquer constipation by drinking water and eating high-fiber foods like beans, lentils, vegetables, and fresh or dried fruit.

-- Protect mouth sores and avoid dry mouth by grinding or pureeing foods to make them easier to swallow.
+- Protect mouth sores and manage dry mouth by grinding or pureeing foods to make them easier to swallow.
 Or eat foods that are already soft and mostly liquid, like soups and milk or yogurt shakes.

 - Nix nausea by choosing bland foods and foods without strong odors.
 Steer clear of greasy foods.
 Go easy on your stomach by eating small meals throughout the day.
 Drink plenty of water even if you are vomiting.